hwanglab/rnaseq_workshop/06_expression.md

 ```

 ## Calculate TPM (transcript per millions) in log2 value
-By normalizing the read count matrix where sequencing depth in library varies, we would like to highlight which genes are expressed than the others within a sample.
+By normalizing the read count matrix where sequencing depth in library varies, we would like to highlight which genes are expressed than the others **within a sample**.

 Let K<sub>i</sub> be the number of reads align to a particular feature (e.g., gene *i*).
 Denote the gene length with exons by l<sub>i</sub>.
 TPM (Transcripts Per Kilobase Million) can be calculated as,